-Welcome to Part 4 of our Web Site Traffic Blueprint article series, where we explain how to drive visitors automatically to your site using the WordPress CMS.
+Welcome to Part 4 of our Website Traffic Blueprint article series, where we explain how to grow your business online automatically using WordPress.

 So far, we have covered the following in this article series:

-In Part One of this article series, we explained why using an expertly configured WordPress website or blog is the key to automating traffic to your website …
+In Part One of this series, we provide an overview of the traffic automation process, and explain why using an expertly configured WordPress website or blog is the key to automating traffic to your site …

-(With an expertly configured WordPress web site, all you have to do to begin bringing web traffic is post new content on a regular basis!)
+(With an expertly configured WordPress site, all you have to do to automatically start attracting web traffic is add content consistently!)

-In Part Two, we focus on critical setup decisions.
-We explain the best way to get started if you don’t have a website yet, how to set everything up if you already have a site, and what to do if your website is built with WordPress.
+In Part 2, we focus on the setup phase of the blueprint.
+We explain the best way to get started if you don’t have a website yet, how to set things up if you already have a website, and what to do if your site was built with WordPress.

-In Part 3, we focus on the configuration phase of the traffic automation process.
+In Part 3, we discussed the configuration phase.

-In Part Four, you will learn how to set up various WordPress plugins that can get new visitors automatically to your website or blog.
+In Part Four, we will show you how to set up various WordPress plugins that can bring new visitors automatically to your site.

-Depending on which marketing experts you talk to, you could end up trying to spend an hour or more a day promoting your business on social media while also running your business, creating content and managing your online presence.
+Depending on which business marketing gurus you listen to, you could end up trying to spend an hour every day (or more) promoting your business on social media.

-Many small business owners simply lack the time, human resources and budget to engage in the kind of content marketing that many online marketing experts advise doing.
-If you were to spend hours posting updates on Facebook, LinkedIn, and Twitter in addition to planning and writing content for your website or blog, how would you get anything else in your business done?
+Many small businesses simply lack the time, resources and budget to engage in the kind of content marketing that many marketing experts prescribe.
+If you spent hours checking Twitter, LinkedIn, and Facebook in addition to researching and writing articles for your blog or website, how would anything else in your business get done?

-Small business owners spend most of their working hours keeping their businesses up and running.
-In addition to running a business, there’s also sales and marketing.
-After all, businesses need to stay competitive and grow in order to survive.
+Small business owners spend most of their working hours simply keeping their businesses up and running.
+On top of this, there’s sales and marketing.
+After all, businesses need to remain competitive and grow in order to survive.

-- 43% of all businesses surveyed spent 6 or more hours each week on social media (the other half of businesses surveyed using social media spent even more time – between 6 and 21+ hours per week).
-This usage of social media was a 66% increase from the previous year, so if the same research was conducted today, the numbers would most likely be significantly higher.
+- Almost half of all businesses surveyed spent around six hours per week on social media (the rest spent even more time – between 6 and 21+ hours per week).
+This was a 66% increase from the previous year, so if the same research was done today, the figures would most likely be even higher.

 - More than half of all small businesses surveyed spent 1-3 hours or more to create a blog post.